maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
 - Test first approach to ensure we only write the code we need

+- todo: Include loose coupling?
-[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
-It follows that loosely coupled systems are created by loosely coupled teams.
+  - It follows that loosely coupled systems are created by loosely coupled teams.

 ## Testing system resilience